varnish/Varnish-Book/varnish_book.rst

 - **Be careful when caching cookies!**

-Cookies are frequently used to identify unique users, or user's 1choices.
+Cookies are frequently used to identify unique users, or user's choices.
 They can be used for anything from identifying a user-session in a web-shop to opting for a mobile version of a web page.
 Varnish can handle cookies coming from two different sources: